-

 TOP

-Hawaii - Vendor Directory
+Hawaii - Vendor Directory - Incentives

 Rainwater harvesting is a growth business in Hawaii due to population growth and the lack of infrastructure.
 Many outlining areas do not have buried water lines and consequently, no access to city water.
 Drilling a well is prohibitively expensive.
 Hauling water or rainwater harvesting are the only options to many rural areas.

-Statues: Passed in March 2008, a resolution requesting each county study the feasibility of launching a water conservation program that includes rainwater harvesting for non-potable water use.
+Statutes: Passed in March 2008, a resolution requesting each county study the feasibility of launching a water conservation program that includes rainwater harvesting for non-potable water use.

 Taxes: No tax incentives.